komakallio/komaroof/README.md

 The roof consists a roof that moves back and forth on a set of rails and a lock functionality using a linear actuator.

+The sketch supports a 1-wire temperature sensor connected

+## Configuration

+The configurable parameters are on the top of `KomaRoof.ino`.

+`BOARD_NAME` - Identifier for the board, returned as a response to the TEST command.
+`ONE_WIRE_BUS` - Pin number for the temperature sensor bus
+`MOTOR_POLARITY` - Change 1 to -1 to invert the motor movement direction.
+`FULL_SPEED` - Maximum motor speed from 0 to 400
+`RAMP_LENGTH` - The duration during which the motor ramps up to FULL_SPEED.
+In motor ticks (1/10th second).

 ## Command set

 ### TEST